opsgenie/opsgenie-configuration-backup/README.md

 Opsgenie customers backup their account configurations and restore it later with using this script.

-## Export
+# Export
 In the export part those features will be exported to local directory or remote git branch

-User informations (username-fullname-skype username-timezone-userRole-user Contacts) Group information (name - users- description)
+User informations (username-fullname-skype username-timezone-userRole-user Contacts- notification Rules) Group information (name - users- description)
 Team information (name- members and their roles - description) Escalation information (name - rules - team -description- repeat interval)